 An expensive healthcare system that delivers poor outcomes threatens our health and undermines our economy.
-At a total spend of $3 trillion, or 18 percent of the national economy, the U.S. healthcare system is the most expensive in the world.
+At a total spend of approximately $4.3 trillion, or 18 percent of the national economy, the U.S. healthcare system is the most expensive in the world.
 Yet, our health outcomes are worse than many other nations.
 Americans often endure unnecessary, ineffective, or even harmful treatments, lowering the quality of their lives.

 An inefficient healthcare system also leaves our economy less competitive, with fewer resources for productive activities like: